 • Awardees must agree to the terms of the RISE program.

-Eligible experiences
+Eligible Internships

 • Both in-person and hybrid opportunities are eligible for funding.
 Hybrid opportunities should involve at least two on-site days per week.
 Fully remote opportunities are also eligible but must be addressed in your proposal narrative, including a description of the mentorship your supervisor will provide.